gmorky/geomorphic-change/README.md

 			* Parameters for the `'spatialInterp'` option:

 				* `polygonEdges` (1x1 double or char): All pixels outside the polygon will be set to this value before interpolating data gaps within the polygon.
-To leave these outside pixels undisturbed, set this parameter to `'keep'`;
+To leave outside pixels undisturbed, set this parameter to `'keep'`;

 			* Parameters for the `'elevationBins'` option: